jthom143/control_aredi800/notes/aredi_papers.md

 As Aredi changes, there are associated changes in surface air temperature (SAT), sea surface temperature (SST), air temperature over land, absorbed short-wave radiation, outgoing long-wave radiation (OLR), and precipitation.
 As Aredi increases, the oceanic and land temperatures and precipitation increase as well.
 This is due to an increase in the absorbed short wave radiation.
 The bulk of these changes occur over the North Atlantic and Southern Ocean.

 This high-latitude warming can be explained in-part by an increase in the diffusive pole-ward heat transport as Aredi is increased.
+This increase in poleward heat transport by neutral diffusions in opposed, however, but a decrease in advective pole-ward heat transport, resulting in a very small increase in total pole-ward heat transport.

+The changes in radatiave fluxes are much larger than the changes in pole-ward ocean heat transport.
+Key Points:
+Changing the Aredi parameterization in the GFDL ESM2Mc model has a significant impact on sea surface temperature (SST).
+When the lateral mixing coefficient is increased to 2400 m^2s^-1, the global SST increases by about 1C relative to a low mixing coefficient (400 m^2s^-1), but stronger warming occurs regionally.